microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-00.md

 ## Introduction

-Thank you for participating in the IntroToAzureRedHatOpenshift What The Hack.
+Thank you for participating in the IntroToAzureRedHatOpenShift What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites

 We have compiled a list of common tools and software that will come in handy to complete most What The Hack Azure-based hacks!

 You might not need all of them for the hack you are participating in.
 However, if you work with Azure on a regular basis, these are all things you should consider having in your toolbox.

+**Verify permissions (can I insert a table?)
+**Register the resource providers
+**Install OpenShift CLI
+**Redhat Pull Secret
+**Quotas for their subscription

 <!-- If you are editing this template manually, be aware that these links are only designed to work if this Markdown file is in the /xxx-HackName/Student/ folder of your hack. -->